Suspect in Alabama mall shooting where police killed a man arrested in Atlanta

 Bradford's father, Emantic Bradford Sr., said his son was an Army veteran with a permit to carry a weapon.
 A statement police released early Monday suggested Bradford shouldn't have pulled it out.

-Bradford’s death sparked protests at the mall and at Hoover City Hall who expressed anger at the police.
+Bradford’s death sparked protests at the mall and at Hoover City Hall to express anger at the police.
 Protesters demanded Hoover police release the videos for public review.

 On Thursday, Robyn Bryan, Public Information Manager at Alabama Law Enforcement Agency, said the investigation is ongoing, including the fatal shooting of Bradford.